-Seahawks mock draft roundup: Improving defense continues to be seen as top priority for Seattle
+Seahawks mock draft roundup: Improving defense continues to be seen as top priority

 “Auburn’s Marlon Davidson is scheme friendly and can play anywhere from a 5-technique to an inside shade.
 He’s versatile, powerful and very quick off the ball.
 At 6’3″ and almost 300 pounds, he’s a full meal deal for offensive guards and centers to handle with his combination of quickness and power.
 In Seattle, paired with Ford and Clowney, he could be special as a rookie.”

-Comment: Miller produced a full seven-round draft and also had these picks for Seattle (with many including what are his projections for what Seattle could get in comp picks, which as noted have not yet been officially awarded).
+Condotta’s comment: Miller produced a full seven-round draft and also had these picks for Seattle (with many including what are his projections for what Seattle could get in comp picks, which as noted have not yet been officially awarded).

 Here are those picks: